rdebusscher/kotlin-projects/README.md

 - Using singleton to make root object accessible everywhere
 - Using a mutable list internally and expose an immutable list to the rest of the program.

+## microstream-ktor

+Using MicroStream in combination with Ktor.

 ## ktor for Jakarta EE developers